 I am pleased to report that my time with VIPKid has been straightforward, flexible and exactly what I needed.
 I renewed my contract twice already (once every 6 months) and I intend to keep teaching with them for the foreseeable future.

 Read on to learn more about VIPKid and find out if teaching online is right for you.

 1. VIPKid Teacher Requirements

-You technically don’t need any teaching experience or TEFL certifications, but if you have them make that known.
+You don’t need any teaching experience or TEFL certifications to work for VIPKid, but if you have them make that known.
 If you don’t, highlight any experience you have with children in general.
 I talked about my time volunteering with children at an equestrian center and tutoring in high school.
 I think having a law degree made the hiring committee more willing to give me a shot.

 Note that if you do have teaching experience and certifications, that is a factor that will work in your favor and result in a higher salary, to be discussed below.

 You need to have a steady internet connection with a camera, microphone and good lighting.
 VIPKid requires that instructors use headsets, so you can properly amplify your voice and minimize background noise.

 Your classroom itself can be customized and designed any way you see fit.
 Some teachers have blackboards or maps in the background.
 I bought a set of cutouts from the dollar store with phrases like “do your homework” and “pay attention.”
 I hung them behind me with push pins to make it look decorative.
 The camera should only should your heads, shoulders and the wall behind you.